JosephRullo/osTicket-Prerequisites-and-Installation/README.md

 **Congratulations**
 <p>
 osTicket setup is now complete!
-You can log in as the administrator using the following link (http://localhost/osTicket/scp/login.php)
+You can log in as the administrator using the following link: http://localhost/osTicket/scp/login.php
 <p>
 <p>
 <p>